coq/coq/doc/sphinx/language/core/primitive.rst

 The extraction of these primitives can be customized similarly to the extraction of regular axioms (see :ref:`extraction`).
-Nonetheless, the :g:`ExtrOCamlInt63` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of a :g:`Uint63` module (including signed functions for :g:`Sint63` despite the name).
-That OCaml module is not produced by extraction.
+Nonetheless, the :g:`ExtrOCamlInt63` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Uint63` module from the `coq-primitive` library (including signed functions for :g:`Sint63` despite the name).
-Instead, it has to be provided by the user (if they want to compile or execute the extracted code).
-For instance, an implementation of this module can be taken from the kernel of Coq.

 Literal values (at type :g:`Uint63.int`) are extracted to literal OCaml values wrapped into the :g:`Uint63.of_int` (resp. :g:`Uint63.of_int64`) constructor on